laneyreed/CSS-Master/README.md

 - **Performance:** Focus on efficient CSS that doesn't impact page performance
 - **Cross-Browser Compatibility:** Techniques that work across modern browsers

+## Learn From This Repository
+- These are small projects/compoenents, so its easier to copy and paste the code into your text editor to see the projects in action
+- **Study the code:**
+   - Review the HTML structure
+   - Examine the CSS implementations
+   - Read the project-specific README, CodeImplementation document and code comments for detailed explanations

 ## 📚 Projects